chromice/ae/README.md

 ### Active record

-The database library has `aeDatabaseTable` abstract class that your table specific class can extend:
+Database library has `aeDatabaseTable` abstract class that your table specific class can extend:

 ```php
 class Authors extends aeDatabaseTable {}